featdd/dpn_glossary/Documentation/ChangeLog/Index.rst

 ChangeLog
 ---------

+v3.1.4
+  - Add hook to also run parser when config.no_cache is true
+  - Add "forbidden parent classes" new parsing exclude feature

 v3.1.3
   - Add option to priories synonym parsing before the main term
   - Fixed parsing priority issue with synonyms